 How Professionals Repair Damaged Footings and Foundations

-Different kinds of foundation damage are common, and some may point to problems with the concrete footing.
+Different kinds of foundation damage are common; some may point to problems with the concrete footing.
 The only way to know for sure is to have a free foundation inspection completed by an expert from your local Groundworks company.
-They will do a thorough evaluation of your home, accurately diagnose your foundation problems and the causes behind them, and then recommend solutions tailored to meet your home’s unique repair needs.
+They will thoroughly evaluate your home, accurately diagnose your foundation problems and their causes, and then recommend solutions tailored to meet your home’s unique repair needs.

 The footing is also critical during one of our repair processes.
 When we repair foundation settlement by installing pier systems like helical piers or push piers, we dig down far enough to access the bottom of the footing, drive the piers down to more stable, load-bearing soil, and attach heavy-duty brackets to the footing.
 This further enhances the piers’ capacity and the stability your foundation and home rely on.